heyjiacheng/ReKep-wj-/README.md

 - [x] vision pipeline: ./r2d2_vision.py
 - [x] action pipeline: ./r2d2_rekep.py
-- [x] real world experiments: Please refer to VLM_query/readme.md
+- [x] real world experiments: Please refer to VLM_query/readme.md Notice here we use drawer in the wild, lower than robot platform, increasing task difficulty.
     - [x] close drawer: 6/10
     - [x] open drawer: 0/10
     - [x] place the bag into the drawer: 4/10

 > All the experiments are conducted in 'Autonomous' mode.

+Notice: our reproduction is not optimal, there are modules like 'SDF avoidance', 'PointTracker' and 'AnyGRASP' could be embedded into the pipeline.
+Please refer ReKep's official readme & paper appendix for more implementation info.

 ## ReKep: Spatio-Temporal Reasoning of Relational Keypoint Constraints for Robotic Manipulation